vserova/book/pages/ch_datamod.md

 Like a global alignment, the segments making up a partial alignment are assumed to be connected in order from first to last to make up the alignment.
 Unlike a global alignment, it is not assumed the alignment will necessarily account for the full lengths of any or all sequences.

-A partial or global alignment may use either the <span class="nctnt ncbi-type">denseg</span> choice of segment (for aligned <span class="nctnt ncbi-type">Bioseq</span>s with one to one residue mappings, such as protein or nucleic acid sequences) or the <span class="nctnt ncbi-type">std</span> choice for any <span class="nctnt ncbi-type">Bioseq</span>s including maps.
+A partial or global alignment may use either the `denseg` choice of segment (for aligned `Bioseq`s with one to one residue mappings, such as protein or nucleic acid sequences) or the `std` choice for any `Bioseq`s including maps.
 In both cases there is an ordered relationship between one segment and the next to make the complete alignment.

 ##### type: diags

-A <span class="nctnt ncbi-type">Seq-align</span> of type <span class="nctnt ncbi-type">diags</span> means that each segment is independent of the next and no claims are made about the reasonableness of connecting one segment to another.
+A `Seq-align` of type `diags` means that each segment is independent of the next and no claims are made about the reasonableness of connecting one segment to another.
 This is the kind of relationship shown by a "dot matrix" display.
 A series of diagonal lines in a square matrix indicate unbroken regions of similarity between the sequences.
 However, diagonals may overlap multiple times, or regions of the matrix may have no diagonals at all.
-The <span class="nctnt ncbi-type">diags</span> type of alignment captures that kind of relationship, although it is not limited to two dimensions as a dot matrix is.
+The `diags` type of alignment captures that kind of relationship, although it is not limited to two dimensions as a dot matrix is.

-The <span class="nctnt ncbi-type">diags</span> type of <span class="nctnt ncbi-type">Seq-align</span> may use either the <span class="nctnt ncbi-type">dendiag</span> choice of segment (for aligned <span class="nctnt ncbi-type">Bioseq</span>s with one to one residue mappings, such as protein or nucleic acid sequences) or the <span class="nctnt ncbi-type">std</span> choice for any <span class="nctnt ncbi-type">Bioseq</span>s including maps.
-In both cases the <span class="nctnt ncbi-type">SEQUENCE OF</span> does not imply any ordered relationship between one segment and the next.
+The `diags` type of `Seq-align` may use either the `dendiag` choice of segment (for aligned `Bioseq`s with one to one residue mappings, such as protein or nucleic acid sequences) or the `std` choice for any `Bioseq`s including maps.
+In both cases the `SEQUENCE OF` does not imply any ordered relationship between one segment and the next.
 Each segment is independent of any other.

 ##### Type:disc

 A discontinuous alignment is a set of alignments between two or more sequences.
 The alignments in the set represent the aligned chunks, broken by unaligned regions (represented by the implicit gaps in-between the alignments in the set).

-Each chunk is a non-recursive <span class="nctnt ncbi-type">Seq-align</span> of type ''global'' or ''partial'' and with the same dimension. <span class="nctnt ncbi-type">Seq-id</span>s in all <span class="nctnt ncbi-type">Seq-align</span>s are identical (and in the same order).
+Each chunk is a non-recursive `Seq-align` of type ''global'' or ''partial'' and with the same dimension. `Seq-id`s in all `Seq-align`s are identical (and in the same order).

 Examples of usage include mRNA-to-genomic alignments representing exons or genomic-to-genomic alignments containing unaligned regions.

 ##### dim: Dimensionality Of The Alignment

 Most scientists are familiar with pairwise, or two dimensional, sequence alignments.
 However, it is often useful to align sequences in more dimensions.
-The <span class="nctnt ncbi-type">dim</span> attribute of <span class="nctnt ncbi-type">Seq-align</span> indicates the number of sequences which are **simultaneously** aligned.
+The `dim` attribute of `Seq-align` indicates the number of sequences which are **simultaneously** aligned.
 A three dimensional alignment is a true three way alignment (ABC), not three pairwise alignments (AB, AC, BC).
-Three pairwise alignments are three <span class="nctnt ncbi-type">Seq-align</span> objects, each with dimension equal to two.
+Three pairwise alignments are three `Seq-align` objects, each with dimension equal to two.

 Another common situation is when many sequences are aligned to one, as is the case of a merge of a number of components into a larger sequence, or the relationship of many mutant alleles to the wild type sequence.
-This is also a collection of two dimensional alignments, where one of the <span class="nctnt ncbi-type">Bioseq</span>s is common to all alignments.
-If the wild type <span class="nctnt ncbi-type">Bioseq</span> is A, and the mutants are B, C, D, then the <span class="nctnt ncbi-type">Seq-annot</span> would contain three two dimensional alignments, AB, AC, AD.
+This is also a collection of two dimensional alignments, where one of the `Bioseq`s is common to all alignments.
+If the wild type `Bioseq` is A, and the mutants are B, C, D, then the `Seq-annot` would contain three two dimensional alignments, AB, AC, AD.

-The <span class="nctnt ncbi-type">dim</span> attribute at the level of the <span class="nctnt ncbi-type">Seq-align</span> is **optional**, while the <span class="nctnt ncbi-type">dim</span> attribute is required on **each** segment.
+The `dim` attribute at the level of the `Seq-align` is **optional**, while the `dim` attribute is required on **each** segment.
 This is because it is convenient for a global or partial alignment to know the dimensionality for the whole alignment.
-It is also an integrity check that every segment in such a <span class="nctnt ncbi-type">Seq-align</span> has the same dimension.
-For <span class="nctnt ncbi-type">diags</span> however, the segments are independent of each other, and may even have different dimensions.
+It is also an integrity check that every segment in such a `Seq-align` has the same dimension.
+For `diags` however, the segments are independent of each other, and may even have different dimensions.
 This would be true for algorithms that locate the best n-way diagonals, where n can be 2 to the number of sequences.
 For a simple dot-matrix, all segments would be dimension two.

 #### Score: Score Of An Alignment Or Segment

 A Score contains an id (of type Object-id) which is meant to identify the method used to generate the score.
 It could be a string (e.g. "BLAST raw score", "BLAST p value") or an integer for use by a software system planning to process a number of defined values.
 The value of the Score is either an integer or real number.
-Both <span class="nctnt ncbi-type">Seq-align</span> and segment types allow more than one Score so that a variety of measures for the same alignment can be accommodated.
+Both `Seq-align` and segment types allow more than one Score so that a variety of measures for the same alignment can be accommodated.

 #### Dense-diag: Segments For diags Seq-align

-A <span class="nctnt ncbi-type">Seq-align</span> of type <span class="nctnt ncbi-type">diags</span> represents a series of unconnected diagonals as a <span class="nctnt ncbi-type">SEQUENCE OF Dense-diag</span>.
-Since each <span class="nctnt ncbi-type">Dense-diag</span> is unrelated to the next the <span class="nctnt ncbi-type">SEQUENCE OF</span> just suggests a presentation order.
-It does not imply anything about the reasonableness of joining one <span class="nctnt ncbi-type">Dense-diag</span> to the next.
-In fact, for a multi-sequence comparison, each <span class="nctnt ncbi-type">Dense-diag</span> may have a different dimension and/or include <span class="nctnt ncbi-type">Bioseq</span>s not included by another <span class="nctnt ncbi-type">Dense-diag</span>.
+A `Seq-align` of type `diags` represents a series of unconnected diagonals as a `SEQUENCE OF Dense-diag`.
+Since each `Dense-diag` is unrelated to the next the `SEQUENCE OF` just suggests a presentation order.
+It does not imply anything about the reasonableness of joining one `Dense-diag` to the next.
+In fact, for a multi-sequence comparison, each `Dense-diag` may have a different dimension and/or include `Bioseq`s not included by another `Dense-diag`.

-A single <span class="nctnt ncbi-type">Dense-diag</span> defines its dimension with <span class="nctnt ncbi-type">dim</span>.
-There should be <span class="nctnt ncbi-type">dim</span> number of <span class="nctnt ncbi-type">Seq-id</span> in <span class="nctnt ncbi-type">ids</span>, indicating the <span class="nctnt ncbi-type">Bioseq</span>s involved in the segment, in order.
-There should be <span class="nctnt ncbi-type">dim</span> number of integers in <span class="nctnt ncbi-type">starts</span> (offsets into the <span class="nctnt ncbi-type">Bioseq</span>s, starting with 0, as in any <span class="nctnt ncbi-type">Seq-loc</span>) indicating the first (lowest numbered) residue of each <span class="nctnt ncbi-type">Bioseq</span> involved in the segment is, in the same order as <span class="nctnt ncbi-type">ids</span>.
-The <span class="nctnt ncbi-type">len</span> indicates the length of all <span class="nctnt ncbi-type">Bioseq</span>s in the segment.
-Thus the last residue involved in the segment for every <span class="nctnt ncbi-type">Bioseq</span> will be its <span class="nctnt ncbi-type">start</span> plus <span class="nctnt ncbi-type">len - 1</span>.
+A single `Dense-diag` defines its dimension with `dim`.
+There should be `dim` number of `Seq-id` in `ids`, indicating the `Bioseq`s involved in the segment, in order.
+There should be `dim` number of integers in `starts` (offsets into the `Bioseq`s, starting with 0, as in any `Seq-loc`) indicating the first (lowest numbered) residue of each `Bioseq` involved in the segment is, in the same order as `ids`.
+The `len` indicates the length of all `Bioseq`s in the segment.
+Thus the last residue involved in the segment for every `Bioseq` will be its `start` plus `len - 1`.

-In the case of nucleic acids, if any or all of the segments are on the complement strand of the original <span class="nctnt ncbi-type">Bioseq</span>, then there should be <span class="nctnt ncbi-type">dim</span> number of Na-strand in <span class="nctnt ncbi-type">len</span> in the same order as <span class="nctnt ncbi-type">ids</span>, indicating which segments are on the plus or minus strands.
-The fact that a segment is on the minus strand or not does NOT affect the values chosen for <span class="nctnt ncbi-type">starts</span>.
+In the case of nucleic acids, if any or all of the segments are on the complement strand of the original `Bioseq`, then there should be `dim` number of Na-strand in `len` in the same order as `ids`, indicating which segments are on the plus or minus strands.
+The fact that a segment is on the minus strand or not does NOT affect the values chosen for `starts`.
 It is still the lowest numbered offset of a residue involved in the segment.

-Clearly all <span class="nctnt ncbi-type">Bioseq</span> regions involved in a <span class="nctnt ncbi-type">Dense-diag</span> must have the same length, so this form does not allow stretching of one <span class="nctnt ncbi-type">Bioseq</span> compared to another, as may occur when comparing a genetic map <span class="nctnt ncbi-type">Bioseq</span> to a physical map or sequence <span class="nctnt ncbi-type">Bioseq</span>.
-In this case one would use <span class="nctnt ncbi-type">Std-seg</span>.
+Clearly all `Bioseq` regions involved in a `Dense-diag` must have the same length, so this form does not allow stretching of one `Bioseq` compared to another, as may occur when comparing a genetic map `Bioseq` to a physical map or sequence `Bioseq`.
+In this case one would use `Std-seg`.

 #### Dense-seg: Segments for "global" or "partial" Seq-align

-A <span class="nctnt ncbi-type">Dense-seg</span> is a single entity which describes a complete global or partial alignment containing many segments.
-Like <span class="nctnt ncbi-type">Dense-diag</span> above, it is only appropriate when there is no stretching of the <span class="nctnt ncbi-type">Bioseq</span> coordinates relative to each other (as may happen when aligning a physical to a genetic map <span class="nctnt ncbi-type">Bioseq</span>).
-In that case, one would use a SEQUENCE OF <span class="nctnt ncbi-type">Std-seg</span>, described below.
+A `Dense-seg` is a single entity which describes a complete global or partial alignment containing many segments.
+Like `Dense-diag` above, it is only appropriate when there is no stretching of the `Bioseq` coordinates relative to each other (as may happen when aligning a physical to a genetic map `Bioseq`).
+In that case, one would use a SEQUENCE OF `Std-seg`, described below.

-A <span class="nctnt ncbi-type">Dense-seg</span> must give the dimension of the alignment in <span class="nctnt ncbi-type">dim</span> and the number of segments in the alignment in <span class="nctnt ncbi-type">numseg</span>.
-The <span class="nctnt ncbi-type">ids</span> slot must contain <span class="nctnt ncbi-type">dim</span> number of <span class="nctnt ncbi-type">Seq-id</span>s for the <span class="nctnt ncbi-type">Bioseq</span>s used in the alignment.
+A `Dense-seg` must give the dimension of the alignment in `dim` and the number of segments in the alignment in `numseg`.
+The `ids` slot must contain `dim` number of `Seq-id`s for the `Bioseq`s used in the alignment.

-The <span class="nctnt ncbi-type">starts</span> slot contains the lowest numbered residue contained in each segment, in <span class="nctnt ncbi-type">ids</span> order.
-The <span class="nctnt ncbi-type">starts</span> slot should have <span class="nctnt ncbi-type">numseg</span> times <span class="nctnt ncbi-type">dim</span> integers, or the start of each <span class="nctnt ncbi-type">Bioseq</span> in the first segment in <span class="nctnt ncbi-type">ids</span> order, followed by the start of each <span class="nctnt ncbi-type">Bioseq</span> in the second segment in <span class="nctnt ncbi-type">ids</span> order and so on.
-A <span class="nctnt ncbi-type">start</span> of minus one indicates that the <span class="nctnt ncbi-type">Bioseq</span> is not present in the segment (i.e. a gap in a <span class="nctnt ncbi-type">Bioseq</span>).
+The `starts` slot contains the lowest numbered residue contained in each segment, in `ids` order.
+The `starts` slot should have `numseg` times `dim` integers, or the start of each `Bioseq` in the first segment in `ids` order, followed by the start of each `Bioseq` in the second segment in `ids` order and so on.
+A `start` of minus one indicates that the `Bioseq` is not present in the segment (i.e. a gap in a `Bioseq`).

-The <span class="nctnt ncbi-type">lens</span> slot contains the length of each segment in segment order, so <span class="nctnt ncbi-type">lens</span> will contain <span class="nctnt ncbi-type">numseg</span> integers.
+The `lens` slot contains the length of each segment in segment order, so `lens` will contain `numseg` integers.

-If any or all of the sequences are on the minus strand of the original <span class="nctnt ncbi-type">Bioseq</span>, then there should be <span class="nctnt ncbi-type">numseg</span> times <span class="nctnt ncbi-type">dim</span> Na-strand values in <span class="nctnt ncbi-type">len</span> in the same order as <span class="nctnt ncbi-type">starts</span>.
-Whether a sequence segment is on the plus or minus strand has **no** effect on the value selected for <span class="nctnt ncbi-type">starts</span>.
+If any or all of the sequences are on the minus strand of the original `Bioseq`, then there should be `numseg` times `dim` Na-strand values in `len` in the same order as `starts`.
+Whether a sequence segment is on the plus or minus strand has **no** effect on the value selected for `starts`.
 It is **always** the lowest numbered residue included in the segment.

-The <span class="nctnt ncbi-type">scores</span> is a <span class="nctnt ncbi-type">SEQUENCE OF Score</span>, one for each segment.
-So there should be <span class="nctnt ncbi-type">numseg Scores</span>, if <span class="nctnt ncbi-type">scores</span> is filled.
-A single <span class="nctnt ncbi-type">Score</span> for the whole alignment would appear in the <span class="nctnt ncbi-type">score</span> slot of the <span class="nctnt ncbi-type">Seq-align</span>.
+The `scores` is a `SEQUENCE OF Score`, one for each segment.
+So there should be `numseg Scores`, if `scores` is filled.
+A single `Score` for the whole alignment would appear in the `score` slot of the `Seq-align`.

-The three dimensional alignment show above is repeated below, followed by its ASN.1 encoding into a <span class="nctnt ncbi-type">Seq-align</span> using <span class="nctnt ncbi-type">Dense-seg</span>.
-The <span class="nctnt ncbi-type">Seq-id</span>s are given in the ASN.1 as type "local".
+The three dimensional alignment show above is repeated below, followed by its ASN.1 encoding into a `Seq-align` using `Dense-seg`.
+The `Seq-id`s are given in the ASN.1 as type "local".

         Seq-ids